Microarray Analysis

 For the data preprocessing, you can provide the following inputs:

-3. Select normalization method.
-The default normalization method is RMA.
-However, you can also choose for GCRMA and PLIER.
+3. Select normalization method 🔧 The default normalization method is RMA, but you can also choose for GCRMA and PLIER.

-4. Select probeset annotation.
-By default, ArrayAnalysis will use the custom ENTREZ gene annotation from brainarray.
-If you select No annotation, the Affymatrix probeset annotation will be used.
+4. Select probeset annotation 🏷️ By default, ArrayAnalysis uses the custom ENTREZ gene annotation from brainarray.
+If you select No annotation, the standard Affymatrix probeset annotation will be used.

-NOTE: ArrayAnalysis automatically checks for potential outliers in the data.
-If potential outliers have been identified, you will receive a warning message.
+👉 ArrayAnalysis automatically checks for potential outliers and will display a warning if any are detected.
 Please always check the QC plots carefully to decide whether samples should be excluded from further analysis.

 Output